 - i.
 Complete the Application for a Degree form by the date specified in the Academic Calendar. - ii.
 Complete the master's degree Completion form with receive program approval by the date specified in the Academic Calendar. - iii.
 Complete all required coursework and have at least a 3.0 GPA.
 There should be no incomplete or in process grades on the transcript. - iv.
-Complete the program's CAPSTONE requirement.
+Complete the program's CAPSTONE requirement with a Passing grade (P)